The model warship builder Khun

 Building a model ship

 During my visit, Khun Manoth was in the process of building another model ship.
 Based on encyclopaedias, photos and surveys of the actual ship, scaled plans are drawn.
 The wooden hull of this Chinese junk was already completed.
-A trapdoor is made to fit a bulb to light up the model ship.
+A trapdoor was made to fit a bulb to light up the model ship.